MohammedOttun/Code-Quiz/README.md

 **Code Quiz** is a timed quiz that test your knowledge on coding fundamentals and tracks stores.
 This allows you guage your progress in comparison to your peers.

 ## Features
-* Question and multiple choice answer format.
+* Multiple choice question and answer format.
 * Sound notifications for wrong or right answer choices.
 * Timer as you progress through the questions.
 * x seconds decreased timer with each wrong answer.